TerrySlack/express-csrf/ReadMe.md

     });
 ```
 ###### 3   The Kicker:
-    For crsf to work properly, an initial request needs to be made to the server.
+⋅⋅⋅For crsf to work properly, an initial request needs to be made to the server.
     In this case, kick things off with either a joinus request or a login request.
     YOU MUST ALWAYS RETURN THE CSRF WITH EACH REQUEST, ALONG WITH WHATEVER DATA NEEDS TO
     BE RETURNED, OR IT WILL FAIL.